hansda-amit/dapr-pubsub-example/ReadMe.md

-# A Really Stupid Project
+# A Really Smart Project

 ## Publisher
 ```